Blyfh/Assemblitor/README.md

 <img src="https://github.com/Blyfh/Assemblitor/blob/main/program/sprites/Assemblitor/icon.png" align="left" width="100"/>

 Assemblitor is a light-weight editor for a simple dialect of Assembly.

 Easily write, edit and execute your code in a visual user inteface that comes with some quick tools to help you develop.

 <br clear="left"/>

 # Requirements

-* any Python version above 3.9
-* Python Imaging Library
+* Python 3.9+
+* Pillow 9.5.0+

 # Getting Started

-Open "Assemblitor.pyw" to start the program.
+Open "Assemblitor/Assemblitor.pyw" to start the program.

 ## The Language